Color Mapping in Blazor Maps Component

 2. Equal color mapping

-To add color mapping to the shapes of the Maps, bind the data source to the DataSource property of the MapsLayer and set the field name which contains the color value in the data source to the ColorValuePath property.
+To apply color mapping to map shapes, bind the data source to the DataSource property of MapsLayer, and set the field that contains the color value to the ColorValuePath property.

 Types of color mapping